abhinandan-chougule/devops-project-aws/README.md

-- Documentation is organized in Sections, the same way how videos are organized in the udemy course.
+- Documentation is organized in Sections